 TIP: It is better to rent in the mornings, the better designs and colors were rented already leaving the not so good quality ones in the afternoon.

-But still, there’s a lot of choices to choose.
+But still, there’s a lot of choices to choose from.
 I ended up going on a baby pink since I don’t want anything that is so colorful and striking.
 The ahjumma helped me wear it outside my clothes (minus the coat) and made me sit in front of a vanity mirror to braid my hair.
 There was not much conversation, just a lot of pulling my arms and finger-pointing due to the language barrier.

 We left our coats and bags in the rental shop and only brought our valuables.
-The hanbok seems to be as effective as our coats.
-I thought I’ll freeze my a$$ off on wearing only my thermal, long sleeves and hanbok but turned out it was just fine on 8-degree weather.
+The hanbok seemed to be as effective as our coats.
+I thought I’ll freeze my a$$ off on wearing only my thermal, long sleeves, and hanbok but turned out it was just fine on 8-degree weather.
 Or maybe because the sun is shining brightly too and it is a different story when it’s rainy.

 Hanbok Photoshoot in the Palace

 While we were discussing random things at the entrance of the Gyeongbokgung Palace, a guard shouted at us “Hanbok!
 Free Entrance!”.
-I’ve read about it on other blogs before and Koreans are not much of scammers.
+I’ve read about it on other blogs before and Koreans were not much of scammers.
 We were spared of the 3,000KRW (~150PHP) entrance fee.

 And, of course, if you’re wearing a traditional dress in a beautiful palace, you just need to take so many photos.
 Who knows when will I, we, be coming back?

 At 4 PM, the wind was starting to get chilly, and the temperature was dropping.
 The cold was already getting on our skin, but it was also the time to bring back our rentals.
 We walked back to the shop with so much energy (and photos) from this experience.
 We talked about our different encounters with other tourists and laughing about all the crazy poses we did.

 Who would have thought that this hanbok experience is an excellent family bonding?

 So it is possible to wear hanbok in winter?